ThatNerdSquared/lento/docs/lento-notifs-spec.md

   - **possible problem: flutter app with invisible/no window => how to implement?**
     - use [bitsdojo_window](https://pub.dev/packages/bitsdojo_window) to hide window
   - need to create app package that opens, taking config from stdin, and then spits out the result to stdout
-    - use `--dart-entrypoint-args` for passing in args
+    - use `--dart-entrypoint-args` for passing in args in dev
+    - args can be passed in normally as strings with the compiled executable
   - possible packages:
     - popups
       - `flutter_platform_alert` looks promising